ThomasMaul/EA_Invoices/Documentation/Integration.md

 Generic actions are handled in ORDA_Listbox.handleButtonClick(), while custom actions handled in project method ORDA_Listbox_Method.

 #### Standard Actions
-Actions such as All, None, Selected, Query, etc, are handled in a generic way, allowing you to overwrite behavior if needed.
+Actions such as All, None, Selected, Query, etc, are handled in a generic way, allowing you to overwrite behavior if needed.‚‘

 To overwrite, create a class  function with a given name.
 The code checks if that function exists, if yes it is executed, else a generic function is used.